barbaralois/node-api4-guided/README.md

 ## Setup Continuous Deployment from GitHub to Heroku

-- make the port dynamic
+- Make the port dynamic in index.js
+- Create a start script of 'node index.js'
--
+- Create app on Heroku
+- Connect to the repository via GitHub
+- Pick a branch to deploy, enable automatic deployment